WELCOME TO

 hardiness, and a steadfast rebloomer each season.
 Accordingly, this daylily provides a

-long season with the instant
+long season

-year’s introduction.
-She
+this year’s introduction.

-is fertile both for pod and pollen.
+She is fertile both for pod and pollen.

 Price: $25.00